JUB-Yoush/personal-site/src/routes/blog/oop-1.md

 }
 ```

-- I wrapped object initialization into a static factory function (yeah, that's the factory method!
-I know some design patterns! gang of 4! agile! sprint!? story points???)
+I wrapped object initialization into a static factory function (yeah, that's the factory method, I know some design patterns!
+Gang of 4 baby!
+Agile!
+Sprint!?
+Story points???)

-- We also need to pass in the variable into itself, as The object calls a static method and passes itself into it.
+We also need to pass in the variable into itself, as The object calls a static method and passes itself into it.
 You could potentially get away with using a method through initializing the variable in one line and referencing the function pointer in the second using itself.
 But I don't really mind.

-- This solution forces us to implement a single concrete type, which means we'd need to have all the parameters of all possible types within a single class.
+This solution forces us to implement a single concrete type, which means we'd need to have all the parameters of all possible types within a single class.
 This could get quite complex and hard to organize based on the number of different types you have and how many different parameters they share with each other, but this is how you'd implement interfaces/abstract classes in a "procedural" language with no abstraction features like C, Zig or Odin.

 ### My rules for OOP hierarchies I try to follow